 “Meat substitutes such as tempeh and tofu are rich in proteins and minerals, as they are derived from soy; moreover, they have become a popular meat alternative among vegetarians and vegan consumers for their health benefits, such as isoflavones and saponins.”

-The advantages of tempeh
+The advantages of tempeh as a meat substitute

 - High in protein content